wbbradley/ace/README.md

 # an instance of the type is created by calling its implicit constructor.
 If the
 # "has" type contains 2 dimensions, then the generated constructor takes 2
 # parameters.
 The question-mark indicates that the preceding type is a "maybe"
 # type.
-This means that it can sometimes be nil.
+This means that it can sometimes be `null`.
 Zion will try its best to not
-# let you dereference nil pointers.
+# let you dereference `null` pointers.

 ```